sib-swiss/termal/roadmap.md

 1. [x] Prevent scrolling down (right) if the bottom line (rightmost column) is visible.

-1. [x] Prevent scrolling past the top or left margins (corrdinates become negative, which causes a panic as they are usize).
+1. [x] Prevent scrolling past the top or left margins (coordinates become negative, which causes a panic as they are usize).

 1. [x] See if using a separate `ui()` function might solve the closure problem.